47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 yarn ops deploy -a api
 ```

-**NOTE** It is sufficient to only deploy the _API_ component as this is where the new Stripe settings are used.
+**NOTE** It is sufficient to only deploy the _API_ component as this is the only place where the new Stripe settings are used.

 ### Determine your subscription plans